markmoxon/elite-universe-editor-bbc-master/README.md

 ![The Elite Universe Editor on the BBC Micro](https://elite.bbcelite.com/images/github/elite-universe-editor-home-screen.png)

 This repository contains source code for the Elite Universe Editor on the BBC Master.
+You can build it using `make`.

 The Elite Universe Editor allows you to create your own universes in classic BBC Micro and Commodore 64 Elite.
 For more information, see the [bbcelite.com website](https://elite.bbcelite.com/hacks/elite_universe_editor.html).